 A VPN is a networking technology that encrypts data transmission from a computer and ensures anonymity with IP masking.
 When connected to a VPN, you are protected from possible snooping attempts that could reveal your IP address.
 The attacker can only see a stream of scrambled information passed from the VPN server to the internet.

-How to use a VPN to protect you from DDoS attacks
+How to use a VPN to protect against DDoS attack

 Adopting a VPN DDoS protection strategy goes a long way to prevent DDoS attacks.
 With that said, choosing a VPN provider that demonstrates reliability and a solid record of enforcing user privacy is vital.
 In that sense, ClearVPN is trusted by businesses for its stellar security performance.